Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 #### **Programming in R**

 I chose to use R for my thesis, which was a data science-heavy project on whether tweets with moral and emotional language were more likely to be retweeted.
+(Here's the project on the <a href="https://osf.io/cvw8s/" target="_blank">Open Science Framework.</a>
+Go reproducibility!)
 I was lukewarm at first, but I have now absolutely fallen in love with R, RStudio, the Tidyverse, and the incredible open source R community.
-Using R feels like playing tetris, and every time you insert a pipe operator `%>%`, inserted with `cmd-shift-m`, you feel like you've just cleared five rows with a long vertical piece.
+Using R feels like playing Tetris, and every time you insert a pipe operator `%>%`, inserted with `cmd-shift-m`, you feel like you've just cleared five rows with a long vertical piece.
 If you ever need to do anything with data, especially for social science research, ditch whatever software you're using and head on over to R. If you don't find it fun, let me know and I'll help you turn your R experience into a blast and a half!

-An thing I did learn from my thesis
+I learned two important lessons from my thesis.
+First: when learning to code---or when learning any tricky skill, really---the most important thing is continuous feedback.
+You should be constantly sharing your work, and if you're stuck for more than 10 minutes, ask an expert for help.
+9%% of the time, the thing you're stuck on is silly or a strange matter of convention, and 90% of the time you'll figure out the answer before your expert even has time to respond.
+My personal expert is my friend <a href="https://twitter.com/davidklaing" target="_blank">David</a>, who is a data scientist and who was unbelievably generous with his help.
+It allowed me to get up to speed in R super, super quickly.

+The second lesson is that it's hella hard to improve at anything without a specific problem to solve.
+If your goal is "I want to learn R," you won't find yourself making. much progress.
+But if your goal is "I have two weeks to finish my thesis, which involves a ton of data analysis," then you will find yourself learning R alarmingly fast.

 #### **Evernote**